JoshOrndorff/recipes/text/appetizers/events.md

 ## Events with Generic Types

-[Sometimes](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/generic-event) events might contin types from the pallet's Configuration Trait.
+[Sometimes](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/generic-event) events might contain types from the pallet's Configuration Trait.
 In this case, it is necessary to specify additional syntax

 ```rust, ignore
 decl_event!(